 Greetings!
 My interest in astronomy dates back to my preadolescent years.
 I remember purchasing a Criterion RV-6 with my savings along with some money I had received as a grade school graduation gift in 1966.
 (It cost me all of 99.00 at the time.)
 Despite living within the city limits of Chicago, I got some good use out of that scope.
 I especially enjoyed our occasional trips out of the city for star parties with friends from my high school astronomy club.
 My interest in the hobby waned during the time I attended college and eventually pursued a career as a psychologist and educator.
 It was only after my wife bought me a Tasco 60mm equatorial refractor as a Christmas gift several years ago that the passion was reborn (as was my obsessive need to continually upgrade my equipment)!

 I suppose not too many amateur astronomers come out of the social sciences.
-It seems that most are found in the physical sciences and engineering.
-But counseling and astronomy are more similar than one might initially be led to believe.
+It seems that most of us are in the physical sciences and engineering.
+But psychology and astronomy are more similar than one might initially be led to believe.
 Both fields address the same existential questions: Where did we come from?
 Where are we going?
 What is my place?
 All of these are good questions to ponder under a summer nighttime's sky.

 I wish to thank my good friend, Jim Hubbell, for his efforts in setting up this web site.